Skip to content

 Several participants demonstrated significant understanding of theological principles and deep biblical knowledge.
 For most, their theology was not abstract, but embodied and grounded: a reflection of lived experience and relational trust, not just doctrinal explanation.

-These creative expressions were displayed at the culminating Art and Vespers service and were displayed at the Art on the Wall exhibition at Martin Luther University College.
+These creative expressions were displayed at the culminating Art and Vespers service and at the Art on the Wall exhibition at Martin Luther University College.
 They are archived here as a record of faith through visual theology.